Choosing an Active Wheelchair

 As discussed above, if your condition may change over time, we would recommend a model with good levels of adjustability to accommodate this.

 This aspect of wheelchairs is becoming increasingly prominent, particularly for those with spinal injuries and back conditions.
 If you are sitting in your wheelchair for much of the day, the vibrations and impacts from propelling around can have a significant impact on your body.
 The frame material can have an impact on this (for example titanium frames are known for dampening vibration) - however, the frame design is just as important.
-There are wheelchairs close to entering the market (such as Ki Mobility's forthcoming Ethos) that are designed wholly around minimising vibrations, providing a smooth ride and dampening any movements of your body.
+There are wheelchairs such as Ki Mobility's Ethos that are designed wholly around minimising vibrations, providing a smooth ride and dampening any movements of your body.

 If you are transferring forwards, the footrests are the most important consideration.
 Typically a rigid chair will have a fixed front frame with central footplate, while folding chairs have separate swing-away legrests - clearing the space in front of your chair to transfer.
 However, some rigid (e.g. the Life R) and folding chairs (e.g. the Xenon2) have the options for either.
 Additionally, some fixed front frames can have a flip-back footrest that leaves space in front for transfers.